vzaigrin/calculator/README.md

 - Syntax analysis - transform a list of tokens (from the Lexical analyzer) into a Syntax tree, based on a grammar
 - Code generation - translate the output of the Syntax analyzer into lower level code (stack machine)

+I will solve this tasks "from scratch" without using any special libraries or tools.

 ## Lexical Analyzer